ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 Department/School Recommendation for a Degree

 Prior to recommending a student for a degree, the department or school evaluates the student’s progress based on the department/school’s student learning outcomes, grade-point average, and other requirements.
 The Office of Records reviews documents prior to degree posting to assure that all requirements for graduation have been met.
 All work taken toward a degree must be completed in full before posting.
 Degrees are conferred six (6) times per year at the close of each traditional quad.
-Commencement convocation is two times a year, at the close of the fall and spring semesters.
+Commencement convocation is held once a year at the close of the spring semester.
 All candidates who completed their work and had their degree posted in the current academic year may participate.
 A candidate who is deficient in meeting graduation requirements by an amount which could reasonably be earned in the summer sessions following may be permitted to participate in the spring commencement.
 These students are recognized publicly as summer graduates (indicated in the commencement program).
 The diploma is available to summer graduates upon satisfactory completion of all work for the degree after the closest degree confirmation date.

 Time Limit for Completion of a Graduate Degree